Exponential Runge-Kutta Parareal for Non-Diffusive Equations: Conclusions and future work

 \section{Conclusions and future work}

-In this paper we applied exponential integrators within the Parareal iteration and presented linear analysis that can be used to study stability and convergence properties of the resulting methods on non-diffusive equations.
-We then demonstrated the ability of exponential Parareal methods to achieve significant parallel speedup on multiple non-diffusive partial differential equations.
+In this paper we applied exponential integrators within the Parareal iteration and presented linear analysis that can be used to study the stability and convergence properties of the resulting methods on non-diffusive equations.
+We then demonstrated that exponential Parareal methods can achieve significantly reduced time-to-solution compared to serial exponential integrators on non-diffusive partial differential equations.

 We draw two main conclusions from this work.
 First we showed that repartitioning is essential for obtaining a Parareal configuration that is stable on stiff non-diffusive equations.
 Second, through linear analysis we were able to better understand the convergence characteristics of the Parareal iteration in the absence of diffusion.
 Specifically we saw that the Parareal iteration achieves fine integrator accuracy for low-frequency (i.e. non-stiff) oscillatory modes and coarse integrator accuracy for high-frequency (i.e. stiff) oscillatory modes.
 When solving non-diffusive partial differential equations this phenomenon makes it impossible to guarantee rapid convergence for high-frequency spatial modes.
 Therefore, exponential Parareal is best suited for non-diffusive equations and initial conditions that do not cause rapid spectral broadening.